Stop Press: Dengue Cases 2017: January – December: 183.235

 The Special Case of Colombo

 Western Province is a major hotspot with over half of all dengue cases.
-Colombo Gampaha and Kalutara now account for 44% of all cases; rising from less than 25% in 2010.
+Colombo Gampaha and Kalutara now account for 42% of all cases; rising from less than 25% in 2010.
+Of particular significance is the emergence of dengue in Gampaha where the number of cases is nearly the same as Colombo.
 There are a number of reasons why this might be; below is the graph for Colombo.

 (Note: the curve for Colombo is different.. less of a yo-yo effect)